 Returning to Google’s entry for ranking in Webmaster Tools, the best way to create “high-quality sites that users will want to use and share” is to create more high quality pages on that site.
 This doesn’t mean a page for each location you want search traffic from, or a page for every colour your product comes in; one thing you need is content.

 I’m not suggesting for a second that you should abandon SEO and become a content marketer.
 Anyone experienced in SEO is likely to make a pretty decent content strategist, but there will never be a shortage of websites that require on-going on-page optimisation; some of the most vital content on a website is rarely seen by users.

 The reason we’re talking about content marketing now isn’t because it’s new, but because we’ve established the effects it can have on search rankings.
 Influential people in the SEO community are happy to declare that content marketing is the next big thing.
 Why, then, are we having so much difficulty establishing the ROI?

 Research by Fournaise states that 69% of marketers “feel their strategies and campaigns do make an impact on the company’s business, even though they can’t precisely quantify or prove it”.

 Measuring success is an issue encountered by every marketer at some point, with social media being a standout example in recent times.
 Even organic search is struggling as Google supplies us with less of the keywords we used to quantify ROI for years.
-We could start cross referencing all the metrics we used to ignore and call it “Big Data” so clients don’t call us out on it, or we could start measuring what matters.
+Pageviews are still seriously useful when measuring the impact of content, but they can’t stand alone – we could start cross referencing all the metrics we used to ignore and call it “Big Data” so clients don’t call us out on it, or we could start measuring what matters.

 How to measure the ROI of content marketing